10 Focused Assessment – Cardiovascular System

 I. Overview of the Cardiovascular System

-The assessment of the cardiovascular system will include examinations of the peripheral vascular system by assessing the color, temperature, edema, capillary refills, and peripheral pulses and examinations of the heart by inspecting, palpating and auscultating the landmarks of the heart.
+The assessment of the cardiovascular system will include examinations of the peripheral vascular system by assessing color, temperature, edema, capillary refills, and peripheral pulses, as well as examinations of the heart by inspecting, palpating, and auscultating its landmarks.

 II.
 Anatomy and Physiology

-Click the link below to review anatomy and physiology of the circulatory system.
-In the assessment process, you will need to apply your knowledge of the A & P to the heart and peripheral vascular system.
+Click the link below to review the anatomy and physiology of the circulatory system.
+During the assessment process, you will need to apply your knowledge of A & P to the heart and peripheral vascular system.

 Knowledge Check